Are Half Year Evaluations Enough For Your Employees?

 - Build a motivated & talented pool of employees that are more productive and committed to the organization.

-By asking your employees questions and scheduling many conversations, you keep a finger on the pulse of the health of your organization.
+By asking your employees questions and scheduling many evaluations for employees, you keep a finger on the pulse of the health of your organization.
 This is important because it is not only the employees that you evaluate but also the health and functioning of the entire organization.

 Check-ins need to be consistent if they want to make an impact.
 Scheduling an evaluation meeting a few days in advance does not give employees enough time to think about it.
 Are there weekly or monthly touch-points?
 Or quarterly evaluation and performance interviews?
 The purpose of the meeting must be clear to everyone well in advance.
 It also helps if team leads always choose the same moments.
 This way everyone has time to set, discuss and implement the objectives.